TutorialsLast Updated May 6, 20249 min read

 Create container resource

-On the registry creation page, add the details for the registry, similar to what you have below.
-I have named mine godemo:
+On the registry creation page, add the details for the registry.
+I named mine godemo:

 Create registry